mpv-player/mpv/DOCS/man/vf.rst

         Format name, e.g. rgb15, bgr24, 420p, etc. (default: 420p).

 ``pp[=[filter1[:option1[:option2...]]/[-]filter2...]]``
-    Enables the specified chain of postprocessing subfilters.
+    Enables the specified chain of post-processing subfilters.
 Subfilters must be separated by '/' and can be disabled by prepending a '-'.
 Each subfilter and some options have a short and a long name that can be used interchangeably, i.e. ``dr``/``dering`` are the same.
 All subfilters share